fleetingbytes/rtfparse/README.md

     pip install rtfparse

-Installation creates an executable file `rtfparse` in your python scripts folder which should be in your $PATH.
+Installation creates an executable file `rtfparse` in your python scripts folder which should be in your `$PATH`.

 # First Run